The Brighouse High School Pupil Premium Promise

 What is the Pupil Premium?

 The purpose of the funding is to ensure that these children and young people are not disadvantaged in school and to find ways to support them to do their best.
-Neither the government nor its agencies dictate how the funding should be spent, but the aim is always to narrow the achievement gap between these students and their peers.
+Neither the government nor its agencies dictate how the funding should be spent, but the aim is always to narrow and close the achievement gap between these students and their peers.

 We want to spend this money to make the maximum possible impact on the achievement of Pupil Premium students.